-At about 4am, Saturday August 22, 1987, a family of four were fast asleep when Mr Cruel entered through a lounge room window at the front of their Lower Plenty home, by picking out the glass he had broken with a brick.
+At about 4am, Saturday 22 August, 1987, a family of four were fast asleep in their Lower Plenty home when an unknown man broke in through a lounge room window at the front of the premises by quietly breaking the glass.

-Wearing a brown tweed jacket over a blue waterproof zip up jacket, he was well prepared with a small black handgun, a 20cm long kitchen knife with a black handle, at least four sets of handcuffs, red and white nylon cord, a small grey material bag similar to a child’s library bag, three rolls of red, green and blue adhesive electrical tape and a roll of elastoplast surgical tape.
+The man was well prepared, with a small black handgun, a 20 cm long kitchen knife with a black handle, at least four sets of handcuffs, red and white nylon cord, a small grey material bag similar to a child’s library bag, three rolls of red, green and blue adhesive electrical tape and a roll of Elastoplast surgical tape.

 He went straight to the parents’ bedroom, forced them onto their stomachs and handcuffed their hands and ankles to immobilise them.
 “Be quiet and don’t move or I’ll hurt someone,” he said.

-Mr Cruel then roused the frightened 8-year-old son and 11-year-old daughter from their bedrooms and herded them into their parents’ bedroom.
-Wearing yellow surgical or dishwashing gloves, he replaced the parents’ handcuffs with nylon cord, tied the son to the bed and tied up the daughter’s hands.
+Mr Cruel then roused the frightened 7-year-old son and 11-year-old daughter from their bedrooms and herded them into their parents’ bedroom.
+He replaced the parents’ handcuffs with nylon cord, tied the son to the bed and tied up the daughter’s hands.
 He gagged all the victims with electrical tape and blindfolded the children with the surgical tape.

-“Clean your teeth.”
-After making her clean her teeth and bathe, Mr Cruel led his victim into the kitchen and ate some cold lamb, biscuits, milk and orange juice, before assaulting her again – this time in the lounge room.
-His breath smelt musty.
-His hands felt soft.
+After making her clean her teeth and bathe, the offender led his victim into the kitchen and ate some cold lamb, biscuits, milk and orange juice.
+He then took the girl to the lounge room where he assaulted her again, before dumping her in a lounge chair.
+His breath smelt musty and his hands felt soft.

-He left her there while he checked on the parents and brother.
-When he returned, he led the girl to another room where he tied her ankles together with nylon cord.
+The offender left the child there while he checked on her parents and brother in the master bedroom.
+When he returned, he led the girl to another room where he tied her ankles together with nylon cord and made her sit in a seat.
 “I’m going out now so count to 100 slowly then you can free your parents.”
 Before he left he picked up the broken glass from the lounge room floor and ripped the telephone from the wall.

 ‘Victoria Police and FBI dossier on shocking Mr Cruel child attacks’ Herald Sun Keith Moor, April 8, 2016